retro-city/mt32-mini/README.md

 # MT-32 Mini

-This project aims to provide CAD drawings and materials to a faithful reproduction of the [Roland MT-32](https://en.wikipedia.org/wiki/Roland_MT-32) MIDI synthesizer in a 3D printable miniature scale.
+This project aims to provide CAD drawings and materials to a faithful reproduction of the [Roland MT-32](https://en.wikipedia.org/wiki/Roland_MT-32) MIDI synthesizer in a 3D printable scale.

 The intention is to use the case with the [mt32-pi project](https://github.com/dwhinham/mt32-pi) for a complete retro gaming experience.